master-of-zen/Av1an/site/src/Features/TargetQuality.md

 - [`--probes INT`](../Cli/target_quality.md#probes---probes) - Overrides maximum amount of probes to make for each segment (Default 4)

+- [`--probe-res "INTxINT"`](../Cli//target_quality.md#probe-resolution---probe-res) - Overrides the resolution of the probes during calculation

 - [`--probing-rate INT`](../Cli/target_quality.md#probing-rate---probing-rate) - Divides the framerate of the probes by this value (Default 1)

 - [`--probing-speed ProbeSpeed`](../Cli/target_quality.md#probing-speed---probing-speed) - Overrides the default or specified preset/cpu-used/speed for that encoder